robor1/ToGoodToGoNotificationScript/README.md

 - [ ] Add a text to speech bot to notify the user when the above has happened

 - [ ] Polish up code

-- [ ] Figure out venv and best way to run the program

 - [ ] Check funtionality on linux and mac